MrCyjaneK/goprod/README.md

 I generally recommend you using the docker image if you have some CI/CD solution installed (btw you should use [Abstruse](https://github.com/bleenco/abstruse)).
 If you want to run something on your machine just for development - then grab a copy of `gcc` and `g++` and `checkinstall`, and make sure that `/bin/x86_64-linux-gnu-g++` is a symlink to your gcc, on debian it's automatic (afaik) but on arch I had to do that manually.
 So keep this in mind when something goes wrong with GCC.

+## Reference app

+For an reference app check out [magnetgraph](https://github.com/MrCyjaneK/magnetgraph) I use goprod to package it

 ## Preparing

 You need to install depedencies, for debian check `docker/` for an up-to-date list of **all** depedencies (you usually don't need all of them, unless you deploy from the machine on which you work.)